Skip to main content

 The world's oldest known board game is over 5,000 years old.
 Which of these games do you think it is?

-Famous people who love card games for two
+Famous people who love card games

-Barack Obama, former President of the United States, has mentioned on several occasions that he enjoys playing cards, especially bridge, which is often played in pairs, but he also enjoys other card games with his family.
+• Barack Obama, former President of the United States, has mentioned on several occasions that he enjoys playing cards, especially bridge, which is often played in pairs, but he also enjoys other card games with his family.

-Bill Gates is known for his interest in strategic games, and card games such as poker and bridge are among his favourites, which can also be played two-on-two.
+• Bill Gates is known for his interest in strategic games, and card games such as poker and bridge are among his favourites, which can also be played two-on-two.

-Hollywood couple Angelina Jolie and Brad Pitt have reportedly often played cards like Gin Rummy during private moments, proving that card games for two are also popular among celebrity couples.
+• Hollywood couple Angelina Jolie and Brad Pitt have reportedly often played cards like Gin Rummy during private moments, proving that card games for two are also popular among celebrity couples.

-In Sweden, artists such as Björn Skifs have said he enjoys playing classic card games with family and friends, and legendary actress Greta Garbo was known to enjoy social games, including card games.
+• In Sweden, artists such as Björn Skifs have said he enjoys playing classic card games with family and friends, and legendary actress Greta Garbo was known to enjoy social games, including card games.

 Card games for two have a long and fascinating history, dating back to the earliest forms of playing cards.
 Playing cards probably originated in China around 200 BC with the advent of paper making.
 These early cards were often tiles or domino-like and were used in various games.
 Cards later spread to the Islamic world and on to Europe in the late 14th century, where the first European cards were produced.

-From the earliest cards to games for two
+From the earliest cards to multiplayer games

 The first European cards were inspired by Egyptian Mamluk cards, which consisted of four suits: clubs, coins, swords and goblets.
 As Europeans were unfamiliar with clubs, these were replaced by spades, and the French suits - hearts, diamonds, clubs and spades - became standard around 1480.
 These suits were practical because they could be printed in colour using stencils, making the cards cheaper and more accessible.